foundersandcoders/pg-workshop/README.md

 # pg-workshop

 In this workshop we'll be building on what we learnt in the [pg walkthrough](https://github.com/shiryz/pg-walkthrough).
-We'll be setting up our own database connection and using the data from a table of "users".
+This app currently contains static data on users' name and location.
+We'll be setting up our own database connection so that the data can be retrieved from a table of "users" instead.
+We'll also want to write code that enables us to add new users via a form.

 ### Getting started

 - Clone this repo
 - Install the node_modules by typing `npm install` in your terminal.
 - Run `npm run dev`in your terminal and checkout the result at http://localhost:5000.
 This is the starting template for what you'll be building.
+- Add your own name and location within `static.js`.
+- Refresh the page & check the results

 ### Setting up the database